ash/raku-challenges/089/index.md

     (print s)
     (terpri)

+## Part 2

 ### 12. C

 OK, and now we start the second part of the solutions list.
 Now, the GCD algorithm is implemented directly in the program itself.
-Refer to this reference in C; this algorithm is used in all other solutions below.
+Refer to this implementation in C; this algorithm is used in all other solutions below.

     int gcd(int a, int b) {
         while (b) {